 Photos combined by Latin America for Less.
 Original photos taken by Edyta Pawlowski, Neale Cousland, and 3523studio/Shutterstock; and Dreamstime

 Some people might be so obsessed with Machu Picchu that they hop on a plane to Cusco and head straight for the citadel.
 This is a big mistake for two reasons.
 First, Machu Picchu rests at an altitude of 2,430 meters (7,972 feet) above sea level, which is a little higher than the elevation at Aspen, Colorado, in the Rocky Mountains.
 If you hike Machu Picchu on the first day being in the Andes, chances are you are going to suffer from some altitude sickness, making for an unpleasant Day 1 of your itinerary.
 Reason Number 2 is Cusco city and the nearby Sacred Valley are the center of the Inca heartland.
 There are so many ruins left by the Inca that are still intact just scattered along the mountain sides.
 Sacsayhauman, Qenqo, Pucapucara, and Tambomachay are all within 30 minutes of Cusco’s main square and are perfect “starter attractions” for your first day in Cusco.
 Take a day trip through the Sacred Valley and see more examples of Inca craftsmanship in Pisac and Ollantaytambo.
+Make sure to also spend some time enjoying Cusco’s amazing local cuisine while you’re acclimatizing.
 By the third day, you are prepared mentally and physically for a hike to Machu Picchu.

 The Beach Scene

 Tumbes, Mancora, and Punta Sal